saurabhkumarkanaujia/Institute_website/README.md

          python manage.py runserver
          Boom!! your server is running.
-         Type 127.0.0.1:/8000 in the browser and you will e directed to the index page Step 8 : Run the follwing command in the cmd: python manage.py createsuperuser
+         Type 127.0.0.1:/8000 in the browser and you will e directed to the index page Step 8 : Run the following command in the cmd: python manage.py createsuperuser
          and create an alias of super user
          Now login through the super user id